What Is A Brake Fluid Flush

 Extended Service Intervals

 While traditional recommendations for brake fluid flushes are every two to three years or 24,000 to 36,000 miles, some manufacturers are extending these intervals based on the improved performance of modern brake fluids and braking systems.
-However, it's crucial to consider your driving conditions and vehicle usage when determining the appropriate service interval.
+Still, it's crucial to consider your driving conditions and vehicle usage when determining the appropriate service interval.
 Heavy braking, towing, and exposure to humid environments can accelerate brake fluid degradation, necessitating more frequent flushes.

 DIY Brake Fluid Flush Tools